ArtDemocrat/MEV-Theft-Loss-Report/README.md

 * Evaluate the need for creating tools to analyze revenue loss within the Rocketpool protocol from either MEV theft or vanilla blocks.

 **The conclusions of this research paper are:**
 1. 👤 Rocketpool has faced 51 cases of MEV Theft (i.e. incorrect usage of fee recipient) since the grace period ended after the Redstone release (39 opted-in smoothing pool, 12 opted-out).
-While this represents an incidence rate 0,06% across all blocks proposed since the grace period ended, this seems to become more prevalent in recent slots. **Report Section: "MEV Theft"**
+While this represents an incidence rate 0,06% across all blocks proposed since the grace period ended, this seems to become more prevalent in recent slots.
+If we also consider slots where no `mev_reward` was registered for the block, we see a total or 883 cases where an incorrect fee recipient was used by RP validators, raising the theft incidence within RP to 1.02%. **Report Section: "MEV Theft"**
 2. ⚠️ Rocketpool has faced seven repeat offenders (i.e. node addresses), of which one gathered MEV 19 times outside of the protocol-defined fee recipients.
 The largest loss after the grace period ended was of 1.66 ETH (slot: 6376024, fee recepient: btoast777.eth).
 However, the MEV was manually returned to the smoothing pool by the node operator in this specific case. **Report Section: "MEV Theft"**
 3. 💻 Rocketpool validators have proposed 6,651 vanilla blocks (3,3k SP operators and 3,3k non-opted-in operators) in the timeframe analyzed, leading to a revenue loss of 620.4 ETH. **Report Section: "Neglected Revenue"**
 4. 🔁 Based on the GMC, pDAO, and community feedback on this report, we would evaluate the request of a grant to create an ongoing workstream to keep this protocol "blindspot" covered, with the following as next steps: